Cybersecurity Documentation Frequently Asked Questions (FAQs)

 Great question!
 We put together an entire page to help discuss those differences - https://www.complianceforge.com/dsp-vs-wisp

-There are two competing frameworks for what really define "best practices" within IT security - (1) National Institute of Standards and Technology (NIST) 800-53 and (2) International Standards Organization (ISO) 27002.
+There are three competing frameworks for what really define "best practices" within cybersecurity - (1) National Institute of Standards and Technology (NIST) 800-53, (2) NIST Cybersecurity Framework and (3) International Standards Organization (ISO) 27002.

 Based upon our experience, NIST 800-53 (revision 4) is the most comprehensive framework for building an information security program and it is the source of best practice for US government agencies.
 Given that, companies that are heavily involved in government contracting tend to go NIST.
 However, most non-government organizations prefer the ISO 27002 (2013 version) framework, since it is a more recognized international standard.
 It really comes down to personal preferences for how the standards are arranged and the level of detail - think along the lines of the old "Coke vs. Pepsi" argument, where a lot of it comes down to personal preferences for which framework is preferred.